Sign up to receive the free book and to keep in touch

 can feel lonely to find out that someone

-You may want to find a physical or online community of people with the same chronic illness to bolster your sense of connection and of being seen and accepted as you are.
+is not willing to share your life with you once you live with illness.
+You may choose to find a physical or online community of people with the same chronic illness to bolster your sense of connection and of being seen and accepted as you are.